All Episodes

 Yes, never anybody proved it.

-Never one shred of proof, scientific or otherwise, never one link from vaccinations to autism, yet everybody.
+Never one shred of proof, scientific or otherwise.

-Back then, Mrs. Clinton, Barack Hussein O. They were not in favor of mass vaccinating because of that very reason.
+Back then, Mrs. Clinton, Barack Hussein-O, they were not in favor of mass vaccination because of that very reason.

 And this has been made public today.

-People have gone back, found the hypocritical words of Obama and Hillary in 08, compare them to today.
+People have gone back, found the hypocritical words of Obama and Hillary in 2008, compared them to today.

-And so the White House Press Secretary of Texas asked about this.
+And so the White House Press Secretary of Tech asked about this.

-A uh CNN reporter, Michelle Kaczynski, said to Josh Ernest on vaccines.
+Josh Ernest, a CNN reporter, Michelle Kaczynski, said to Josh Ernest, on vaccines, it was 2008.

 So the difference now, does he believe something has changed in the research that would make that not the case?

-At the time that the president was speaking, there was a study that has since been debunked that indicated that there might be some connection between autism, increasing rates of autism and vaccines.
+Time that the president was speaking, there was a study that has since been debunked that indicated that there might be some connection between autism, increasing rates of autism, and vaccines.

-Yeah, so see, when it was convenient for Obama to oppose massive vaccines, there was this mythical, non-existent link to autism, and he and Hillary both cited.
+Yeah, so see, when it was convenient for Obama to oppose massive vaccines, there was this mythical, non-existent link to autism that he and Hillary both cited.

 The link has been debunked.